How to Cite the Bible in MLA

 Creating an account is not a requirement for generating MLA citations.
-However, registering for an EasyBib account is free and an account is how you can save all the citation you create.
+However, registering for an EasyBib account is free, and an account is how you can save all the citations you create.
 This can help make it easier to manage your citations and bibliographies.

 - Can I create a manual citation?

 Yes!
-Whether you’d like to learn how to construct citations on your own, our Autocite tool isn’t able to gather the metadata you need, or anything in between, manual citations are always an option.
-Click here for directions on using creating manual citations.
+Whether you’d like to learn how to construct citations on your own or our Autocite tool isn’t able to gather the metadata you need, manual citations are always an option.
+Click here for directions on creating manual citations.

 - What should I do if information about my source is missing?